enfiskutensykkel/i-tide/README.md

 Acknowledgements
 ----------------
-A special thanks to Nikolai Luthman (nuth) for the main idea.
+A special thanks to Nikolai Luthman (nuth) for his IRC bot and giving me the idea for making a web app.

 Thanks to the guys at the IRC channel #ifi-core and #ifi@uio for feedback, testing, bug finding and so on.